-To edit the SD card settings, select System > Storage Management > SD Card.
+To edit the settings for the SD card, select System > Storage Management > SD Card.

-You can implement local recording to the microSD/SDHC/SDXC card up to 1 TB.
-This page shows the capacity information of the microSD/SD card and a recording list with all the recording files saved on the memory card.
-You can also format the microSD/SD card and implement automatic recording cleanup through the setting page.
+You can implement local recording to the microSD/SDHC/SDXC card with up to 1 TB capacity.

+This page shows the capacity information of the storage medium and a recording list with all the recording files saved on the memory card.
+You can also format the storage medium and implement automatic recording cleanup through the setting page.

-To implement microSD/SD card recording, please go to the Recording page (see Recording, p.
-77) for activation.
+To implement recording on a storage medium, please go to the Recording page (see Recording, p.
+78).

 NOTE!
-Please format the microSD/SDHC/SDXC card when using it for the first time.
-Formatting will also be required when a memory card is being used on one camera and later transferred to another camera with different software platform.
+Please format the storage medium when using it for the first time.
+Formatting will also be required when a storage medium is being used on one camera and later transferred to another camera with different software platform.

-It is not recommended to record with the microSD/SD card for 24/7 continuously, as it may not be able to support long term continuous data read/write.
-Please contact the manufacturer of the microSD/SD card for information regarding the reliability and the life expectancy.
+It is not recommended to record on microSD/SD cards for 24/7 continuously, as it may not be able to support long term continuous data read/write.
+Please contact the manufacturer of the microSD/SD card for information regarding reliability and life expectancy.